lawrennd/talks/_atomic-human/art-and-the-atomic-human-rca.md

 \include{_ai/includes/the-sorcerers-apprentice.md}
 \include{_ai/includes/sorcerers-apprentice-system-zero.md}

 \notes{AI can generate images, write stories, compose music.
 But what it cannot do is *mean* anything.
-The meaning comes from us – from the artist who guides it, from the viewer who interprets it, from the cultural context that gives it significance.}
+The meaning comes from us, from the artist who guides it, from the viewer who interprets it, from the cultural context that gives it significance.}

 \notes{When an artist uses AI as a tool, they are not diminished.
-They are doing what artists have always done – taking the materials of their age and shaping them to communicate something deeply human.
-The brush, the chisel, the camera, the algorithm – these are all tools.
+They are doing what artists have always done, taking the materials of their age and shaping them to communicate something deeply human.
+The brush, the chisel, the camera, the algorithm.
+These are all tools.
 What matters is the intention, the vision, the context.}

 \include{_atomic-human/includes/the-trick-doesnt-replace-the-truth.md}

-\subsection{The Artist's Role in an AI World}
+\subsection{Art and Design in an AI World}

 \slides{
 \aligncenter{What remains uniquely human?}
 }

-\notes{Artists and designers are not just decorators of the world – they are sense-makers.
+\notes{Artists and designers are not just decorators of the world, they are sense-makers.
 They help us understand who we are, what we value, what we fear, what we hope for.
 This role becomes more, not less, important in an age of AI.}

 \notes{As machines become better at generating content, the human ability to curate, to contextualize, to critique, to give meaning becomes more valuable.
-The artist's eye, the designer's judgment, the curator's sensibility – these are irreplaceable because they are rooted in our atomic humanity.}
+The artist's eye, the designer's judgment, the curator's sensibility.
+These are irreplaceable because they are rooted in our atomic humanity.}

-\subsection{Questions for Artists and Institutions}
+\subsection{Questions for Artists, Designers and their Institutions}

 \slidesincremental{
 * What do we want to keep *human* in art and design?
 * How do we preserve *authorship* and *meaning* when imitation is cheap?
 * What can cultural institutions *do* to protect creativity without blocking innovation?
 * Where should *accountability* lie when AI is used in creative work?
 }

 \notes{These questions are deliberately practical.
 For artists, the concern is not whether machines can create but how to maintain creative control, economic participation, and cultural significance in a world where generative AI is ubiquitous.}

-\notes{For institutions like the RCA, the challenge is to prepare students for a world where AI is a tool they must master while ensuring they develop the uniquely human capacities that make their work matter – judgment, taste, cultural literacy, emotional intelligence, ethical reasoning.}
+\notes{For institutions like the RCA, the challenge is to prepare students for a world where AI is a tool they must master while ensuring they develop the uniquely human capacities that make their work matter: judgment, taste, cultural literacy, emotional intelligence, ethical reasoning.}

 \subsection{Practical Approaches}

 \notes{We should not treat AI as a creative agent.
 It is an *infrastructure*, like the printing press or the camera before it.
 We need to:

 1. **Keep humans on the hook**: Whenever AI is used in creative work, a named person or institution remains accountable.
 Attribution matters.
 Provenance matters.

 2. **Make delegation conditional**: Decide what can be automated, where supervision is required, and how decisions can be reversed.
 Preserve autonomy without banning tools.

 3. **Protect meaning, not just output**: Focus on transparency, consent, and fair compensation rather than trying to adjudicate what is "real art".

 4. **Teach critical engagement**: Students need to understand how these tools work, what their limitations are, and how to use them purposefully rather than being used by them.}

 \notes{The aim is not to slow innovation but to anchor it.
 To ensure that creativity and meaning remain legible, valuable, and human.}